Darlene's Daydream Café

 PATTY: Benson's not a long distance.
 You just don't want to marry me.

-WILLIE: One part coke?
+WILLIE: One part Coke?

-BILLY: One part coke.
+CODY: One part Coke.

 WILLIE: One part Pibb?

-BILLY: One part Pibb.
+CODY: One part Pibb.

-WILLIE: One part orangeade?
+WILLIE: One part Orange-ade?

 PATTY: Here comes that drifter.